-Please note proposals received from eligible NFP applicants who are not in "Prequalified" status in the Grants Gateway at the time the proposal is due as indicated in Section 2.9 Proposal Submission Process cannot be evaluated; therefore, such proposals will be disqualified from further consideration.
-Please do not delay in beginning the prequalification process.
+Please do not delay in beginning and completing the prequalification process.
 The State reserves five (5) days to review submitted prequalification applications.
-Prequalification applications submitted to the State for review less than five (5) days prior to the RFP due date and time may not be considered.
-Applicants should not assume that their prequalification information will be reviewed if they do not adhere to this timeframe.
+Prequalification applications submitted to the State for review less than 5 days prior to the RFP due date and time may not be considered.
+Applicants should not assume their prequalification information will be reviewed if they do not adhere to this timeframe.